 Making a request for official information

-Gisborne District Council is committed to promoting openness and transparency in all its dealings and makes a large amount of information available on our website.
+Gisborne District Council is committed to promoting openness and transparency in all our dealings and we make a large amount of information available on our website.

 Requests for information may be written or verbal.

-Online - fill in the online request form
+Online - fill in the Online LGOIMA Request Form

 Email us - firstname.lastname@example.org